Pricing ASICs for Cryptocurrency Mining: Model

-While it may seem simplistic to assume that the price at every time unit can either increase or decrease by a factor, using sufficiently small time intervals yields a highly granular price model for longer periods.
-Indeed, this distribution is commonly used in finance to model the value of assets such as currencies and stocks.
+While it may seem simplistic to assume that the price at every step can either increase or decrease by a factor, using sufficiently small steps yields a granular price model.
+Indeed, this distribution is commonly used in finance to model the value of assets such as currencies and stocks \cite{brandao2005using,rubinstein1994implied}.
+Note that the length of each step of the exchange-rate's random walk does not have to coincide with the length of a mining opportunity.
+As we focus on evaluating a single mining opportunity, we use arbitrarily small steps to achieve a high granularity.